This article was originally published on Oct. 22, 2019, and updated on May 12, 2022.

 Good ecommerce SEO goes beyond just measuring what content is on your site and in your metadata.
 There are also technical elements that can contribute to your site rankings.

 Bounce rates increase by 50% if your website takes two extra seconds to load, and conversion rates fall by 12% for every extra second that it takes your website to load.
 Optimizing your images and removing unnecessary elements improves your search engine ranking and conversion rates.

 Create and submit a sitemap to Google and Bing Webmaster Tools

-By submitting your sitemap to Google Webmaster Tools and Bing Webmaster Tools, you’re proactively letting the two largest search engines in the world know about your site.
+By submitting your sitemap to Google Search Console and Bing Webmaster Tools, you’re proactively letting the two largest search engines in the world know about your site.
 Plus, these tools can alert you to critical issues that Google or Bing encounter with your sites.

 Have a valid SSL certificate

 An SSL certificate is not just something you need in your shopping cart.
 Since you might be collecting email addresses on other pages (with things like your email signup form), an SSL protects that data as well.

 Most browsers now point out to visitors when a site isn’t secure — sometimes even directing them away.
 Your website host often can help you with an SSL certificate.

 Editor’s note: GoDaddy’s Websites + Marketing Ecommerce solution comes already protected with a Secure Sockets Layer (SSL), so it won’t be an additional cost to you or your business to keep your website safe.